furyaus/PremBot/README.md

 Project support

 This is a free project with the aim to help grow the PUBG community in the APAC region.
-Anyone with relevant skills who would like to help out should let me know!
+Anyone with relevant skills who would like to help out should chat with MyNammaJeff#0001

 Project resources